techtanzeel/collado-io/src/markdown/blog/2019/the-subtle-art-of-not-giving-a-fuck/index.md

 —— Albert Camus

-🔖 If you are able to not give a fuck about the pain your goals require, then you become unstoppable.
+If you are able to not give a fuck about the pain your goals require, then you become unstoppable.

-This is how it works: you are going to die one day.
+🔖 This is how it works: you are going to die one day.
 Everyone you know is going to die soon.
 In this period of time, you only have a certain amount of fucks to give.

 Learning how to focus and prioritize your thoughts effectively, pick and choose what matters, based on finely honed personal values.
 It is extremely difficult to achieve, but it is perhaps the greatest and most important struggle one can undertake in life.

 Because when you give too many fucks — everyone and everything — you'll feel that you're perpetually entitled to be comfortable and happy at all times.
 That all is supposed to be exactly the way you wanted it to be.
 It'll eat you alive.

-Not giving a fuck is not about being indifferent.
-It just means you're comfortable with being different.
-Don't say fuck it to everything in life, just to the unimportant things.

 Whether you realize it or not, you are always choosing what to give a fuck about.
 The key is to gradually prune the things you care about, so that you only give a fuck on the most important of occasions.